-- 1. Entry: Entries and payment must be submitted online and any necessary official San Antonio Stock Show & Rodeo forms must be completed.
-4-H Clubs/FFA Chapters may submit a check if selected at entry checkout. - 2.
-Number Shown: Each owner is limited to a maximum of one turkey hen and one turkey tom entry.
-Additional birds will become property of the San Antonio Stock Show & Rodeo. - 3.
+1. Entry: Entries and payment must be submitted online and any necessary official San Antonio Stock Show & Rodeo forms must be completed.
+4-H Clubs/FFA Chapters may submit a check if selected at entry checkout.

+- 2. Number Shown: Each owner is limited to a maximum of one turkey hen and one turkey tom entry.
+Additional birds will become property of the San Antonio Stock Show & Rodeo.
+NOTE: An Exhibitor who has previously won Grand Champion Hen or Tom is ineligible to enter that same Division.
+For the purpose of eligibility, Turkey Hens and Turkey Toms are considered different Divisions. - 3.
 Turkey Orders: All turkey poults must have been ordered by August 18, 2023, through Texas A&M University's Poultry Science Department in accordance with "The Rules and Procedures" found on the website at posc.tamu.edu.
 For clarification of any part of the Rules and Ordering Procedures, please contact Texas A&M AgriLife Poultry Science Extension Office at 979-845-4319. - 4.
 Sift: A Sifter will be appointed by the Show.
 The sift process officially begins at time of exhibitor/birds entry into the arena.
 Birds must be free of external parasites and disease.
 Each entry must have the original wing band intact and securely fastened to the bird.
 Any bird, which has lost its wing band for any reason, will be sifted. - 5.
 Wing Bands: The sifter and judge will disregard any wing damage caused by the required wing band. - 6.
 Handlers: Must meet the eligibility requirements outlined in Rule 1 of the Junior Show Rules.
 Additionally, handlers must have at least one (1) entry within any department in the current Junior Livestock Show. - 7.
 Supplies: Each exhibitor is required to bring two containers (each 16 oz. or smaller, example one pound coffee can) per entry.
-Exhibitors will be permitted to bring their own poultry feed onto the grounds. - 8.
-Fans/Heaters: ONLY cordless fans will be permitted in the Cattle Barn during the Poultry Show.
+Exhibitors will be permitted to bring their own poultry feed onto the grounds.

+8. Fans/Heaters: ONLY cordless fans will be permitted in the Cattle Barn during the Poultry Show.
 Portacool or similar fans will not be permitted on Grounds unless provided by the show.
 Heaters will not be permitted in the Cattle Barn during the Poultry Show.